sharkdp/bat/assets/README.md

 4. Re-compile `bat`.
 At compilation time, the `syntaxes.bin` file will be stored inside the `bat` binary.

+5. If you send a pull request with your changes, please do *not* include the changed `syntaxes.bin` file.
+A new binary cache file will be created once before every new release of `bat`.

 ### Troubleshooting

 Make sure that the local cache does not interfere with the internally stored syntaxes and